deuill/empathy-theme-flat/README.md

-# Flat theme for Empathy.
+# Flat theme for Empathy

 This repository contains a flat theme, made and tested for Empathy, but possibly working on Adium as well.